pytest-dev/pytest/HOWTORELEASE.rst

     to the next Minor release version (i.e. if you released ``pytest-2.8.0``, set it to ``pytest-2.9.0.dev1``).

-14. merge the actual release into the features branch and do a pull request against it
+14. merge the actual release into the master branch and do a pull request against it
+15. merge from master to features